The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Introduction

-Our space-complexity bounds count machine words (unless mentioned otherwise), where a word can store a data point (e.g., from a metric space), a time instantiation (e.g., some $S(x)$), or a counter in the range $[\poly(n)]$, where throughout $[k]$ denotes the set $\{1, \ldots, k\}$.
-This convention avoids bit-representation issues, although in a simplified case where every $S(x_i)=i$ and data points lie in a universe $U=[\poly(n)]$, every word consists of $\Theta(\log n)$ bits.
+Our space-complexity bounds count machine words (unless mentioned otherwise), where a word can store a data point (e.g., from a metric space), a time instantiation (e.g., some $S(x)$), or a counter in the range $[\poly(n)]$, where throughout we define $[k] = \{1, \ldots, k\}$.
+This convention avoids bit-representation issues, although in a simplified case where every $S(x_i)=i$ and data points lie in a universe $U=[\poly(n)]$, every word has $\Theta(\log n)$ bits.